ozra/onyx-lang/README.md

 ## Documentation ##

-To come.
+To come, focus right now is on coding the basic functionality.
 For standard library, refer to Crystals docs - the lib is shared.

 ## Community ##